-Ensuring minimal contamination of potentially extremely low biomass core samples was of highest priority for the microbiological research objectives of Expedition 370.
+Minimizing the contamination of potentially extremely low biomass core samples was of highest priority for the microbiological research objectives of Expedition 370.
 Therefore, rigorous QA/QC efforts and super-clean technologies were implemented, including helicopter transport of freshly taken core samples to the onshore super-clean room facility at KCC.
-During the expedition, the analyses of cell counts, DNA-based microbial community fingerprinting, and setting up incubations for probing microbial activity at high-pressure and high-temperature conditions were conducted.
+During the expedition, cell counts and DNA-based microbial community fingerprinting were conducted and incubations for probing microbial activity at high-pressure and high-temperature conditions were initiated.